-\APPLE II is a registered TRADEMARK of Apple Computer Co. \BELL & HOWELL MICROCOMPUTER is a registered TRADEMARK of BELL & HOWELL, INC. \GRAPPLE is a TRADEMARK of SOLUTIONS, INC.
+APPLE II is a registered TRADEMARK of Apple Computer Co.
+BELL & HOWELL MICROCOMPUTER is a registered TRADEMARK of GRAPPLE is a TRADEMARK of SOLUTIONS, INC.

-APPLICATION I FOR MEMBERSHIP
+APPLICAT TION FOR MEMBERSHI P

 Name of Organization:

 Mailing Address

 Street:

-City: Zip:
+City: State: Zip:

 Country:

-(If the above is a post of may be sent.) fice box, please s supply a street addres s below where parcels
+(If the above is a post office box, ple may be sent.) et address below where parcels

 Officers NAME PHONE

 President:

 Treasurer:

 Editor:

 Other:

-Terms Expire: Copies of "The Appl e Orchard" desired
+Terms Expire: Copies of "The Apple Orchard" desired

-Number of Members: No. 1 @ \$1.00 each No. 2 @ \$1.50 each 1
+Number of Members: No. 2 @ \$3 1.50 each

-Total Remitt ance Enclosed: \$ Return application International Apple Daly City, Californ and remittance to the Core, P. O. Box 976,
+Total Remittance Enclosed Internatio lication and remittance to the nal Apple Core, P. O. Box 976, California 94017, USA.

-FULL MEMBERSHIP is averaged fee must accompany the ASSOCIATE MEMBERSHIP profit institutions. vailable only to April of the A ce that they are non- ard rates do not apply.
+Check appropriate categories below: FULL MEMBERSHIP is available only fee must accompany this form.
+ASSOCIATE MEMBERSHIP applicants are profit institutions.
+There is no re asked to provid e evidence that they are non- lub Orchard rates do not apply.

-in your organization Membership fee is \$20 responsible for 1 00.00 iaison with the IAC. gira Archida Indonesia (Bada da Archida) Maria Maria
+SPONSORS: Please indicate the name in your organization responsible for for liaison with t he IAC.
+The Sponsoring

-Please add 15% to you all material sent Int ganization is overseas il. s and you would like
+Membership fee is \$200.00 - Please add 15% to your fees if you all material sent International Ai ir Mail.